trsong/trsong.github.io/_posts/2019-08-01-DailyQuestionsAug.md

              the point (1,2) is an ideal empty land to build a house, as the total travel distance of 3+3+1=7 is minimal.
 So return 7.
 ```
-Note:
-There will be at least one building.
-If it is not possible to build such house according to the above rules, return -1.
--->

 ### Sep 15, 2019 LC 1014 \[Medium\] Best Sightseeing Pair
 ---